sbyrnes321/numericalunits/README.rst

   SI units: All times are in seconds, all lengths are in meters, all forces are in newtons, etc. Alternatively, ``reset_units(123)`` uses ``123`` as the seed for the random-number generator.
 Obviously, in these modes, you will *not* get any indication of dimensional-analysis errors.
+As above, if you are going to use any version of ``reset_units()``, make sure you do it before any dimensionful variable is defined in any module.

 * There are very rare, strange cases where the final answer does not seem to randomly vary even though there was a dimensional-analysis violation: For